fnburger/RaycastingVolumeVisualization/README.md

 **TODO: complete this section!** (how to use the editor etc.)

+## Interactive editor
+- Up to 3 iso surfaces can be visualized with independent opacities, iso values and colors.
+- Surfaces can be created and removed using the add and remove buttons.
+- Each surface has its own iso-slider, color-picker and opacity-slider.
+- The sampling rate can be adjusted by the user to adjust detail / performance using a slider.

 ## Framework Description

 This framework uses three.js and d3.js for volume rendering and setting the appearance, respectively.